JiriBilek/ESP_ATMod/README.md

 3. Select Tools > ESP8266 LittleFS Data Upload menu item.
 This should start uploading the files into ESP8266 flash file system.
 When done, IDE status bar will display LittleFS Image Uploaded message.
 Might take a few minutes for large file system sizes.
 4. Now upload the ESP_ATMod sketch to the ESP.
 5. The certificate(s) you uploaded are now loaded and ready to use (you can check them with AT+CIPSSLCERT?).
+6. (Optional) You may delete the .gitkeep file in the data directory.
+It is only there to push and pull the data directory in git.
+Not deleting the .gitkeep file won't do any harm.

 ## AT Command List